 Memphis Rock ‘n’ Soul Museum

-We didn’t have time to visit the Memphis Rock ‘n’ Soul Museum and I was so bummed about it!
+Unfortunately we didn’t have time to visit the Memphis Rock ‘n’ Soul Museum.
 This Smithsonian Institution museum shares the story of the birth of rock and soul music, as well as the racial and socioeconomic obstacles musicians faced as they passionately shared their music with the world.

 It touches on the history shared in some of the other music museums in Memphis – Sun Studio, the rise and fall of Stax Records – and you can listen to more than 100 songs throughout the whole museum.